mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/projects/index.md

 excerpt: Multi-cluster Configuration Management
 ---

-Using projects, you can deploy configurations and services to clusters in a consistent way.
-Using cluster labels to identify target clusters, Kommander relays project configurations to dedicated namespaces on managed clusters.
+Projects empower teams to deploy their configurations and services to clusters in a consistent way.
+Kommander creates a unique namespace for each managed cluster.
+Using cluster labels to identify target clusters, Kommander relays project configuration, such as applications, secrets, and role-based authorization to dedicated namespaces on managed clusters.

 ## Project Namespace